SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ## How do they work?

-First of all it is essential to understand the basic systematic of tokens.
-Tokens are leveled into three layers, that are related to each other.
-Every stage of tokens got its own purpose, but not all stages are used in the design and development process.
+First of all, it is essential to understand the basic systematic of tokens.
+Tokens are categorised into three layers, that are related to each other.
+Every token layer has its own responsibility, but not all layers are used directly in the design and development process.

 ### Global tokens